HorizenOfficial/nodetracker/README.md

 ### Install npm and Node.js
 Log into your node computer or vps.
 The following commands install Node.js (a javascript virtual machine) and NPM (Node Package Manager)

-  - Suggested version is 8.11.x since it will have long term support.
+  - Suggested version is 10.13.x (or higher 10.x) since it will have long term support.
 Node.js versions greater than this have not been tested but should work.

   * sudo apt-get install npm
   * sudo npm install -g n
   * sudo n lts

 ### Clone this repository
-If you followed the Guides you should have a ~/zencash folder with the zen folder in it.
-Put this repository in the zencash folder too or the folder of your choice.

 Note:  if you would like to name the folder during the clone process, append the folder name to the clone command.
 The default is 'nodetracker'.

-  * cd ~/zencash
+  * cd ~/
   * git clone https://github.com/ZencashOfficial/nodetracker.git

   or to specify a folder name